-- (a) When a requirement for the work to be performed, all Regular Full-time and Regular Part-time employees, who have completed their probationary period, and 1200 hour employees, shall receive the sum of five hundred dollars (\$500) maximum every two (2) years towards the purchase of properly fitting safety boots. - (b) If an employee has safety footwear that needs to be replaced prior to two (2) years due to damage that occurred during work for the District, the District will reimburse the employee in to a maximum of five hundred (\$500) dollars.
+- (a) When a requirement for the work to be performed, all Regular Full-time and Regular Part-time employees, who have completed their probationary period, and 1200 hour employees, shall receive the sum of five hundred dollars (\$500) maximum every two (2) years towards the purchase of properly fitting safety boots. - (b) If an employee has safety footwear that needs to be replaced prior to two (2) years due to damage or general wear and tear (on a trade-in basis) that occurred during work for the District, the District will reimburse the employee up to a maximum of five hundred (\$500) dollars.
 The employees two (2) year term for boots will be reset at this time.
-These instances will be evaluated on a case by case basis.

-- (c) (i) Regular Full-time and Regular Part-time Aquatic employees, who have completed their probation period, and 1200 hour employees shall receive the sum up to the current boot allowance towards the purchase of proper aquatic footwear every two (2) calendar years. - (ii) Regular Full-time and Regular Part-time Aquatic employees, who have completed their probation period, and 1200 hour employees shall receive the sum of up to two hundred and fifty dollars (\$250) every two years towards the purchase of wet suits, bathing suits and/or swim shorts for work. - (d) When a requirement for the work to be performed, all Regular Full-time and Regular Part-time employees, who have completed their probationary period, and 1200 hour employees, shall receive the sum of two hundred and fifty dollars (\$250.00) for the purchase of steel toed rubber boots, to a maximum of one (1) time every two (2) years.
+These instances will be evaluated on a case by case basis. - (c) (i) Regular Full-time and Regular Part-time Aquatic employees, who have completed their probation period, and 1200 hour employees shall receive the sum up to the current boot allowance towards the purchase of proper aquatic footwear every two (2) calendar years. - (ii) Regular Full-time and Regular Part-time Aquatic employees, who have completed their probation period, and 1200 hour employees shall receive the sum of up to three hundred (\$300) dollars every two years towards the purchase of wet suits, bathing suits and/or swim shorts for work. - (d) When a requirement for the work to be performed, all Regular Full-time and Regular Part-time employees, who have completed their probationary period, and 1200 hour employees, shall receive the sum of two hundred and fifty dollars (\$250.00) for the purchase of steel toed rubber boots, to a maximum of one (1) time every two (2) years. - (e) Employee(s) in the position of Rec Programmer-Fitness- Workshops shall receive the sum of two hundred dollars (\$200.00) for the purchase of running shoes each year as long as the employee is teaching fitness classes that year for work.